vincenzochiovaro/Genere-Gaming-Opinion-Hub/README.md

 # Genre Gaming Opinion Hub

 Welcome to the Genre Gaming Opinion Hub!
-This project connects to a back-end API (https://github.com/vincenzochiovaro/Project-NC-Games) to fetch data containing images of games with different categories like dexterity games, strategy, etc. Each game is presented in a card where you can click and display a review along with its list of comments.
+This project connects to my back-end API (https://github.com/vincenzochiovaro/Project-NC-Games) to fetch data containing images of games with different categories like dexterity games, strategy, etc. Each game is presented in a card where you can click and display a review along with its list of comments.
 Users have the option to leave a comment, remove a comment, or like/dislike a review.

+# Installation

+1. Clone the repository
+2. Navigate to the cloned repository and install the dependencies: - npm install
+3. Start the development server: - npm start

+# Deployment

+- This website is deployed on Netlify
+- Live-Demo:

 # Technologies Used